python/devguide/triaging.rst

 If you don't indicate a remote branch, ``default`` is used.
 You can indicate a remote branch by adding ``#BRANCH`` to the end of the URL.

+GitHub PR
+'''''''''
+GitHub pull request number or full URL to a pull request.
+This field is usually not needed as links are automatically created between issues and PRs when an issue number is mentioned in the PR description or a commit message.

 Generating Special Links in a Comment
 -------------------------------------
 Using the following abbreviations in a comment will automatically generate